Updated on

 SIGNIFICANCE OF ELEVATED COBALAMIN (VITAMIN B12) LEVELS IN BLOOD

-When your test shows 1000pg/ml, only about 5μg floats around in your blood.
-Have a good B12-rich steak and your serum level shoots up to more than 1500pg/ml for a short duration.
-With our recommended methyl B12 injections, if you do a blood test right after a 1,200μg shot, you’ll see a recorded level of ~250,000pg/ml for a few minutes!
-Inject two or three times a day and you’ll have high blood levels of B12 around the clock.
+When your test shows 1000 pg/mL, only about 5 μg is circulating in your blood.
+Have a B12-rich food like steak, and your serum level can rise to more than 1500 pg/mL for a short time.
+With our recommended methyl B12 injections, if you do a blood test right after a 1,200 μg shot, you’ll see around 250,000 pg/mL for a few minutes!
+Inject two or three times a day, and you’ll have high blood levels of B12 around the clock.

-In such cases, high levels are absolutely normal.
+In such cases, high levels of B12 in the blood are absolutely normal.

 Hope that’s helpful.